observablehq/framework/docs/deploying.md

 $ npm run deploy
 ```

-The first time you run this it will prompt you for details needed to set up the project on the server such as the project's _slug_ (which determines its URL) and the access level.
-If you don't already have an Observable account or aren't signed in, this command will also guide you through setting that up.
+The first time you run this, it will prompt you for details needed to set up the project on the server, such as the project's _slug_ (which determines its URL), and the access level.
+If you don’t already have an Observable account or aren’t signed in, this command will also guide you through setting that up.

-When the deploy command is finished, it will print a link to observablehq.cloud where you can view your deployed project.
-If you choose "private" as the access level, you can now share that link with anyone who is a memberof  your workspace.
-If you chose "public", you can share that link with anyone and they'll be able to see your Framework project.
+When the deploy command finishes, it prints a link to observablehq.cloud where you can view your deployed project.
+If you choose “private” as the access level, you can now share that link with anyone who is a member of  your workspace.
+If you chose “public”, you can share that link with anyone and they’ll be able to see your Framework project.

 <div class="note">The deploy command will create a file at <code>docs/.observablehq/deploy.json</code> which you should commit to git.
 If you have configured a source root besides `docs/`, the file will be placed there instead.
 This file is used to store the project to deploy to, and is required for automated deploys.</div>

 ## Automated deploys to Observable

-To set up automatic deploys, we'll be using GitHub actions.
+To set up automatic deploys, we’ll be using [GitHub actions](https://github.com/features/actions).
 In your git repository, create and commit a file at `.github/workflows/deploy.yml`.
 Here is a starting example:

 ```yaml
 name: Deploy